-- Transferred: The number of bytes that were actually transferred to load the resource.
-This will be less than Size if the resource was compressed.
+- Transferred: The number of bytes that were actually transferred to load the resource, or a message about why the resource was not transferred.
+A number value is less than Size if the resource was compressed.

-- From Firefox 47, if the resource was fetched from a service worker cache, then this cell displays "service worker".
+- If the resource was fetched from a service worker cache, then this cell displays "service worker".

-- From Firefox 59, cached resources may be fetched from the cache and the network simultaneously, which may improve load time for slow caches.
+- Cached resources may be fetched from the cache and the network simultaneously, which may improve load time for slow caches.
 Starting with Firefox 68, the transferred column lists either "cached (raced)" or "[size] (raced)" depending on the faster source.
 This feature is called Race Cache With Network (RCWN).

 - Size: The size of the transferred resource.

 If the request is for an Image, hovering over its filename shows a preview of the image in a tooltip:

 The Network Monitor displays an icon in the Domain column:

 This gives you extra information about the security status of the request: